 What did we least like about our findings?

-The rather unpleasant part of our research was the fact that all of the PetSure products were underwritten according to the PetSure Tariff, which we quote “cannot be disclosed”.
+The rather unpleasant part of our research was the fact that all of the PetSure (Hollard) products were underwritten according to the PetSure Tariff, which we quote “they cannot disclose”.
 Meaning that you will never ever know what you get paid out before claiming.
 Having Routine care is not high on our priority list, but congenital exclusions are a big one that must be taken into consideration if you own a pure breed pet.